It’s WrestleMania 39 weekend! Full match card, UK start time and how to watch it live

 Advertisement

-But what is the full match card of Night 1 and Night 2 of WrestleMania 39, what time does it start in the UK and how can you watch it?
+But what was the full match card of Night 1 and what should BT Sports and WWE Network viewers expect for Night 2 of WrestleMania 39, what time does it start in the UK and how can you watch it?
 Here is everything you must know this weekend.

 WrestleMania 39 UK start time and how to watch on WWE Network and BT Sport